On hyperbolic rational maps with finitely connected Fatou sets

-The strategy of constructing the mapping scheme is as follows: as we stretch the map, the Julia components corresponding the vertices in $V_0$ are separated by longer and longer annuli.
-Thus, we can extract the local dynamics on the Julia components by choosing appropriate normalization and taking the algebraic limit.
+The strategy of constructing the rational mapping scheme is as follows: as we stretch the map, the Julia components corresponding to the vertices in $\mathcal{V}_0$ are separated by longer and longer annuli.
+Thus, we can extract the local dynamics on the Julia components by choosing appropriate normalization and taking the limit.

-To implement the strategy, we consider three cases: periodic points in $V_0$, strictly pre-periodic point in $V_0$ and points in $C_\Omega$.
-By considering the corresponding fibers, these three cases give periodic (non-degenerate) Julia components, strictly pre-periodic (non-degenerate) Julia components and cores of Fatou components.
+To implement the strategy, we consider three cases: periodic points in $\mathcal{V}_0$, strictly pre-periodic point in $\mathcal{V}_0$ and points in $\mathcal{C}_\Omega$.
+The fibers corresponding to these three cases are periodic (non-degenerate) Julia components, strictly pre-periodic (non-degenerate) Julia components and the cores of Fatou components.